One of the best ways to get out of credit card debt in 2020

 Validation isn’t saying, “I never spent the money.”
 Debt validation is just making sure your creditors are abiding by the laws.

 It’s difficult to imagine, but most of the time, a debt collection company can’t prove that they are legally authorized to collect on the debt.
 By disputing it, you are now forcing them to determine the debt is valid.
 Otherwise, the collection agency will need to cease collection activity on the account.
 If they don’t agree to stop all collection efforts, the collection agency could get sued for illegally collecting on a debt.
-Rather than getting sued, they quickly agree to discontinue collection, as shown here:
+Rather than getting sued, they quickly decide to discontinue collection, as shown here:

-The New York Times recently reported, “Billions of dollars in student loans may be wiped out for tens of thousands of borrowers in the US because a lender didn’t keep track of the paperwork verifying ownership of the loans.”
+The New York Times recently reported, “Billions of dollars in student loans may be wiped out for tens of thousands of borrowers in the U.S. because a lender didn’t keep track of the paperwork verifying ownership of the loans.”

 Similar to how if you get a speeding ticket, and was genuinely speeding, but yet a lawyer could get the ticket dismissed.